Tracking the Tracker

 Fawn And I’m glad it was you, Harry.
 Now I’m going to hoof it to the deer yard to join my herd.
 Bye, Harry.
 Safe tracking! (exits; track pattern down)

 Hare Bye, Fiona.
-Now I’d better backtrack right home. (hold up Waddler pattern) But wait, look at these tracks.
-There’s a big print right next to a little print, then a little print by a big one.
-They alternate.
-Big, little, little, big.
+Now I’d better backtrack right home. (hold up Paired Tracks of Different Sizes Pattern) But wait, look at these tracks.
+There’s big prints right in front of little prints.
 An important clue!
 I just don’t know what it means.

 Peter Porcupine Hi, Harry Hare.
 Are you following me?